scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes

 On your turn or as a reaction, you create a dampening shield around yourself.
 Make a spellcasting roll against 1 bad die, or 2 if cast as a reaction.
 On success you create a shield of force around yourself.
 While the shield holds you gain Resistance 2 to all physical damage.
 The shield can take 3 hits before shattering, adding a hit for each critical rolled.
 While the spell is active you cannot take the move or sprint actions.

 Add an enhanced die for every level cast above 2nd.

+#### Slowfield
+*2nd level*

+- **Casting Time:** 6 AP
+- **Range:** self
+- **Duration:** 10 minutes

+Create a 6x6 tile field centered on a point in range within range that you can see.
+All movement inside the slowfield is sluggish, as if it was moving through water.
+When a creature attempts to move or sprint inside the slowfield they make a Strength save against your spellcasting roll.
+On failure they gain Slow 2 until the end of their turn, adding a level of Slow for each critical rolled.
+This slow cannot be removed while inside the slowfield.

+When a creature makes an attack with a projectile at a creature inside the field the attack roll is first contested by your spellcasting roll.
+On failure the projectile falls harmlessly to the ground.

+Add an enhanced die for every level cast above 2nd.